WWE ‘SmackDown’ News: Owens Battered As ‘Hell In A Cell’ Promo Plumbs New Depths

 WWE SmackDown Live has been suffering a dip in its ratings.
 At the start of 2017 SmackDown was challenging, and sometimes surpassing, Monday Night Raw’s viewing figures, but last week’s SmackDown suffered a post-SummerSlam slump in its viewer numbers.
 SmackDown has been relying on the feud between Shinsuke Nakamura and Randy Orton to boost its numbers, but the former United States and Universal Champion Kevin Owens has also had a part to play.
 Owens has been building a feud with SmackDown Live Commissioner Shane McMahon, presumably to set up a match between the pair at the Hell In A Cell PPV.

-Last night’s SmackDown saw Nakamura beat Orton in their No 1 contender battle, thereby earning himself a shot at Jinder Mahal’s WWE Championship at the Hell In A Cell PPV in Detroit on October 8.
+Last night’s SmackDown saw Nakamura beat Orton in their No. 1 contender battle, thereby earning himself a shot at Jinder Mahal’s WWE Championship at the Hell In A Cell PPV in Detroit on October 8.
 That result was hardly a surprise.
 As previously reported by The Inquisitr, Detroit radio stations had been advertising Mahal vs. Nakamura at Hell In A Cell way before last night’s match took place.

 As reported by What Culture, Kevin Owens has been something of a thorn in Shane McMahon’s side since he was banned from challenging AJ Styles for the United States Championship.
 Owens has disrupted some matches, insisted on taking the referee’s shirt for others, and is clearly aiming to establish himself as the WWE’s biggest heel.